FabianShallari/qrcode_app/README.md

    `/usr/local/bin/adb`

+2. Run `adb reverse tcp:8081 tcp:8081`

-2. To avoid dependencies mismatch make sure you are using node@8.10.0:
+3. To avoid dependencies mismatch make sure you are using node@8.10.0:

    ````
     // using nvm